tarunnnrathoddd/Starbucks/README.md

 - Please take a look at the [sample component](https://github.com/PCCoE-Hacktoberfest-21/animated-components/tree/main/Sample) to understand the folder structure better.
   > NOTE: Please do NOT create a pull request unless the issue has been assigned to you else the pull request will be marked `invalid`

-## Issues and Solutions

-### Responsiveness Issue
+### Responsiveness Issue and its Solutions

 #### Problem:
-The game's layout is not responsive, causing it to display improperly on various screen sizes.
+The Starbucks website's layout is not responsive, causing it to display improperly on various screen sizes.

 #### Solution:
 To fix the responsiveness issue, follow these steps: